Joint Spatio-Textual Reasoning for Answering Tourism Questions: Experiments

 Past work \cite{TourQue} has improved overall task performance by employing a neural IR method to reduce the search space \cite{DUET2}, and then using the $\crq$ textual-reasoner to re-rank only the top 30 selected candidates (pipeline referred to as $\csr$).
 In line with their work, we create a spatio-textual counterpart to $\csr$, by using spatio-textual reasoning in re-rank step.
 We find that this final model results in a $1$ pt (Acc@3) improvement overall (see Table \ref{tab:csr-loc-results}), and a $1.5$ pt improvement on location questions (Acc@3), establishing a new state of the art on the task.
 We note that, because the IR selector is incapable of spatial-reasoning, it possibly reduces the gains made by the spatio-textual re-ranking.
 An interesting direction of future work could be to augment general purpose neural IR methods with such spatial-reasoning.

-{\bf Effect of False Negatives:} To supplement the automatic evaluation, we additionally conducted a blind human-study\footnotemark[9] using the top-ranked $\csr$ and spatio-textual $\csr$ models on another subset of $100$ questions from the test-set.
+{\bf Effect of False Negatives:} To supplement the automatic evaluation, we additionally conducted a blind human-study using the top-ranked $\csr$ and spatio-textual $\csr$ models on another subset of $100$ questions from the test-set.
 Two human evaluators ($\kappa$=0.81) were presented the top-3 answers from both models in random order and were asked to mark each answer for relevance.

-The manual annotation resulted in Acc@3 for $\csr$ and spatio-textual $\csr$ at a much higher, $67$\% and $78$\% respectively.
+As Table \ref{tab:main-humaneval-table} shows, the manual annotation resulted in Acc@3 for $\csr$ and spatio-textual $\csr$ at a much higher, $67$\% and $78$\% respectively.
 On the subset of location questions, the accuracy numbers are $64\%$ and $84\%$.
 This underscores the value of joint spatio-textual reasoning for the task, and signifies a substantial improvement in the overall QA performance.